tnguyen124893/home-credit-de-test/README.md

 ```bash
 dbt build --target local
 ```
-Change the flag to `--target dev` to run dbt in dev schemas in dev data warehouse Change the flag to `--target prod` to run dbt in prod schemas in dev data warehouse
+Change the flag to `--target dev` to run dbt in dev schemas in dev data warehouse.
+Change the flag to `--target prod` to run dbt in prod data warehouse.
 Run the following to build documentation page
 ```bash
 dbt docs generate